fmemo75-prog/carpetguide/README.md

 | 🧿 | **Evil Eye** | Protection from envy, jealousy, and bad luck. |
 | 🌊 | **Running Water** | Purity, the flow of life, and the necessity of water. |

+### 🧵 Specialized Techniques: Cicim, Zili, and Sumak

+*   **Cicim (Jijim):** Patterns look like embroidery on a flat base.
+Unlike carpets, Kilims are flat-woven masterpieces.
+They are "woven poems" where every geometric shape tells a story. **[→ Detailed Guide: Cicim (Jijim) Technique](./cicim.md)**

+*   **Sumak (Soumak):** Complex chain-stitch used for fine, artistic, and intricate details.
+Often used in high-end collector pieces.

+*   **Zili (Sili):** Thicker and ribbed texture.
+It is incredibly durable and often used for heavy-duty floor coverings due to its robust structure.

+---

 <a name="techniques"></a>
 ### 🧵 Specialized Techniques: Cicim, Zili, and Sumak